MashiroIsAsleep/2024ASIME/README.md

 # 2024ASIME
-Documentation of what I wrote over the course of 2024ASIME, gonna be a lot of random files.
+Documentation of what I wrote over the course of 2024ASIME, main file is targetedVaccination.py

-I am pretty sure no one is gonna be bothered to run any of those files.
-I dont think I used and non standard libraries tho.
+Enviornment requires numpy, pandas, tqdm

+Time complexity is O(trials*n^2), so dont set the trial number too high.